japila-books/apache-spark-internals/docs/memory/MemoryPool.md

 memoryUsed is used when:

-* MemoryManager is requested for the xref:memory:MemoryManager.adoc#storageMemoryUsed[total storage memory in use]
+* MemoryManager is requested for the memory:MemoryManager.md#storageMemoryUsed[total storage memory in use]

 * MemoryPool is requested for the current <<memoryFree, memory free>> and to <<decrementPoolSize, shrink pool size>>

 * StorageMemoryPool is requested to acquireMemory

-* UnifiedMemoryManager is requested to xref:memory:UnifiedMemoryManager.adoc#maxOnHeapStorageMemory[maxOnHeapStorageMemory], xref:memory:UnifiedMemoryManager.adoc#maxOffHeapStorageMemory[maxOffHeapStorageMemory] and xref:memory:UnifiedMemoryManager.adoc#acquireExecutionMemory[acquireExecutionMemory]
+* UnifiedMemoryManager is requested to memory:UnifiedMemoryManager.md#maxOnHeapStorageMemory[maxOnHeapStorageMemory], memory:UnifiedMemoryManager.md#maxOffHeapStorageMemory[maxOffHeapStorageMemory] and memory:UnifiedMemoryManager.md#acquireExecutionMemory[acquireExecutionMemory]

 == [[memoryFree]] Amount of Free Memory